ywarnier/launch/lms_lrs.md

 ## Packaging

-Content, activity definitions, and activity provider definitions may be packaged for TinCan.
+Content, activity definitions, and activity provider definitions may be packaged for Tin Can.
 The primary object being packaged is always activity definitions.
 It is valid to create a package that contains only activity definitions, however content and activity provider definitions may only be packaged with an associated activity definition.

-A TinCan package must always include a TinCan metadata file, this is a file named `tincan.xml`, conforming to the <a href="http://projecttincan.com/tincan.xsd">TinCan</a>
+A Tin Can package must always include a Tin Can metadata file, this is a file named `tincan.xml`, conforming to the <a href="http://projecttincan.com/tincan.xsd">Tin Can</a>
 schema.
-If not including content, this file itself may be used as the TinCan package.
+If not including content, this file itself may be used as the Tin Can package.
 If content is to be included, then this file must be placed into a zip file with the content.

-A TinCan package must contain exactly one `tincan.xml` file.
+A Tin Can package must contain exactly one `tincan.xml` file.
 The location of the `tincan.xml` file is considered the “root” of the package.
 All files within the package should be under the root.
 So, it is valid for `tincan.xml` to be in a nested directory structure within the zip, but only if every directory above it contains nothing but a single sub-directory.

-__Note:__ _This means that two files, respectively named `tincan.xml` (standalone file) and some-content.zip, would both be valid TinCan packages.
+__Note:__ _This means that two files, respectively named `tincan.xml` (standalone file) and some-content.zip, would both be valid Tin Can packages.
 In the case of the zip file, `tincan.xml` must be present and either be at the root of the zipped files structure (e.g. `/tincan.xml`) or at the root of the single possible subdirectory of any level (e.g. `/subdir1/subdir2/subdir3/subdir4/tincan.xml`) if there is no "alternative" path except for those subdirectories composing the path to `tincan.xml`._

 If HTML files are included in the content package, they may link to each other, or other resources within the package, using relative paths based on the package structure.
 They